mieubrisse/personal-writing/psychic-warfare-defense-systems/post.md

 If this post was useful to you, here's more of my writing:

 - [Psychic War](https://mieubrisse.substack.com/p/psychic-war) - the predecessor to this post, on the battle for your attention
+- [Inputs, Not Outputs](https://mieubrisse.substack.com/p/inputs-not-outputs) - on concentrating your effort where it counts
 - [The Sleep Guide](https://mieubrisse.substack.com/p/the-sleep-guide) - the comprehensive guide to fixing your sleep
 - [The Goal Is Unique Work](https://mieubrisse.substack.com/p/the-goal-is-unique-work) - why you should stop spending time on things society already knows how to do